gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    securely.
-However, by requiring the use of the partial delivery of user messages from SCTP {{RFC6458}} the required buffering prior to DTLS processing can be limited to a single DTLS record per user message (unreliable streams) and used streams (ordered delivery).
+However, by requiring the use of the partial delivery of user messages from SCTP {{RFC6458}} the required buffering prior to DTLS processing can be limited to a single DTLS record per user message (unordered delivery streams) and used streams (ordered delivery streams).
 This enables the DTLS/SCTP implementation to provide the Upper Layer Protocol (ULP) with each DTLS record's content when it has been decrypted and its integrity been verified enabling partial user message delivery to the ULP.